Black Hole Partition Function using Hybrid Formalism of Superstrings: Introduction

 \section{Introduction}

-In~\cite{0405146}, OSV conjectured a relationship of the form: \be Z_{\rm BH} = |Z_{\rm top}|^2 \ee where $Z_{\rm BH} $ is the (indexed) entropy of four dimensional BPS black holes in Type II Calabi-Yau compactifications and $Z_{\rm top}$ is the topological string partition function evaluated at the attractor point in the moduli space.
+In~\cite{0405146}, OSV (Ooguri, Strominger and Vafa) conjectured a relationship of the form: \be Z_{\rm BH} = |Z_{\rm top}|^2 \ee where $Z_{\rm BH} $ is the (indexed) entropy of four dimensional BPS black holes in Type II Calabi-Yau compactifications and $Z_{\rm top}$ is the square of topological string partition function evaluated at the attractor point on the associated Calabi-Yau.
 One way to view the relationship is to think of it as an asymptotic expansion in the limit of large black hole charges.
 In this limit, $Z_{\rm BH}$ receives all order perturbative contributions from the F-term corrections in the low energy effective action of the ${\cal N} =2$ supergravity.
-For the Type IIA superstrings on Calabi-Yau three folds, these are of the general form: \be \la{F} \int d^4x d^4\theta ({ W}_{\a\b}{ W}^{\a\b})^h F_h(X^\Lambda). \ee where $X^\Lambda$ are the vector multiplet fields and $W^{2g}$ involves the graviphoton field strength and the Weyl tensor.
-These F-term corrections are in turn captured by the topological string amplitudes $F_h$~\cite{Bershadsky:1993cx,Antoniadis:1993ze}.
+For the Type IIA superstrings on Calabi-Yau three folds, these are of the general form: \be \la{F} \int d^4x d^4\theta ({ W}_{\a\b}{ W}^{\a\b})^g F_g(X^\Lambda). \ee where $X^\Lambda$ are the vector multiplet fields and the Weyl Superfield $W^{\a\b}$, involves the graviphoton field strength and the Weyl tensor.
+These F-term corrections are in turn captured by the topological string amplitudes $F_g$~\cite{Bershadsky:1993cx,Antoniadis:1993ze}.
 Together, with the fact that the BPS black hole entropy gets corrected in the presence of these terms via attractor mechanism~\cite{Ferrara:1995ih}-\cite{Lopes Cardoso:1999ur}, and that the supergravity partition function defines a mixed thermodynamic ensemble, provides the link (\ref{osv})~\cite{0405146}.
 Several refinements of the relationship (\ref{osv}) have been suggested in literature~\cite{Vafa:2004qa}-\cite{Dijkgraaf:2000fq}.